 (Pocket-lint) - ARKit is Apple's augmented reality (AR) platform for iOS devices.
 It enables developers to produce apps that interact with the world around you using the device's cameras and sensors.

-Apple has been extremely keen on the potential of AR for a couple of years now and introduced ARKit in 2017 as part of iOS 11.
-It subsequently announced a second version in iOS 12 and now has a third-generation version planned for iOS 13.
+Apple has been extremely keen on the potential of AR for years now and introduced ARKit in 2017 as part of iOS 11.
+It subsequently announced a second version in iOS 12 and basically releases a new version each time it updates iOS.
 There is a Google equivalent for Android phones, called ARCore.

 Here's everything you need to know about ARKit, including what it can do and examples of its power in action.

 Augmented reality isn't a new technology, but it is relatively new to personal devices.
 While virtual reality immerses you into a space, essentially replacing everything you see in a physical world, AR takes the world around you and adds virtual objects to it.